 Many people in their 50s and 60s stay on their lender’s SVR because they think remortgaging isn’t an option that’ll be available to them because of their age.
 However, age shouldn’t be a barrier and several banks and building societies will lend up to the age of 80 and beyond – subject of course to passing their affordability checks.
 Find out more in our article Mortgages if you’re over 50: what you need to know.

-If you are struggling to get a standard mortgage because of your age, you may want to consider other options such as a retirement interest-only mortgage, or a lifetime mortgage.
+If you are struggling to get a standard mortgage because of your age, you may want to consider other options such as a retirement interest-only mortgage.

 With a retirement interest-only mortgage, rather than your mortgage finishing on a specific date you carry on making interest payments indefinitely so that you’re able to stay in your home without having to pay back the capital owed.